riatelab/bertin/README.md

 - **grid_step**: Gap between the points (default:20)
 - **grid_blur**: radius of the kernel defined in [d3.blur2](https://github.com/d3/d3-array/blob/main/README.md#blur) (default: 0)
+- **grid_operator**: "sum" for absolute quantitative data or "mean" for relative data (default: "sum". highly recommended)
+- **grid_geoprocessing**: "intersection" (intersection between polygons and grid squares.
+Assignment of values in proportion to the intersected area) or "dotinpoly" (considers each grid square and assigns the value of the underlying polygon or the weighted average of intersecting polygons. ).
+(Default: "intersection")

 ### Thickness